Many birthmarks are harmless and require no treatment at all. Either they fade as a child grows or remain on the skin

-Dermatologists at Hassenfeld Children's Hospital of New York at NYU Langone offer specific treatments for different types of birthmarks and partner with parents to create a treatment plan that is customized to your child’s needs.
+Dermatologists at Hassenfeld Children’s Hospital at NYU Langone offer specific treatments for different types of birthmarks and partner with parents to create a treatment plan that is customized to your child’s needs.
 Medication and laser therapy can be very effective in reducing the size of birthmarks and in preventing them from becoming permanent.

 Propranolol is a medication taken by mouth that can be very effective in reducing the size and lightening the color of hemangiomas, which are vascular birthmarks caused by improperly formed blood vessels.
 Propranolol inhibits the growth of new blood vessels within hemangiomas and shrinks existing blood vessels.

 Our dermatologists may prescribe propranolol if a hemangioma is located in the airway or near the eyes or mouth, and threatens to interfere with functions such as vision or breathing.
 A doctor may also prescribe this medication to shrink a hemangioma for cosmetic purposes.

 Propranolol is available as a liquid medicine and is taken two or three times per day throughout the first year of a baby’s life, when hemangiomas usually grow more aggressively.
 These birthmark often become smaller or lighter in color within weeks.

 After the first year of treatment, dermatologists assess the size and color of a hemangioma before recommending additional treatment.
 The goal of treatment with propranolol is to continue therapy until the hemangioma is no longer growing and to gradually end treatment as soon as possible after one year.
 However, ending treatment too soon may result in regrowth.